-1. Disconnecting the negative power terminal is not the proper way to shut down a motor controller.
-If any I/O are connected to the RoboClaw a ground loop through the attached I/O pins will result.
-Which can cause damaged to the RoboClaw and any attached devices.
-To shut down a motor controller the positive power connections should be removed first after the motors have stopped moving.
+Disconnecting the negative power terminal is not the proper way to shut down a motor controller.
+Any connected I/O to RoboClaw will create a ground loop and cause damage to RoboClaw and attached devices.

-2. A DC brushed motor will work like a generator when spun.
-A robot being pushed or turned off with forward momentum, can create enough voltage to power RoboClaws logic which will create an unsafe state.
+Brushed DC motors are generators when spun.
+A robot being pushed or coasting can create enough voltage to power RoboClaws logic intermittenly creating an unsafe state.
 Always stop the motors before powering down RoboClaw.